underscoreio/essential-scala/src/pages/traits/sealed-traits.md

 }
 ~~~

 When we mark a trait as `sealed` we *must* define all of its subtypes in the same file.
-This is a resonable restriction in our `Visitor` example.
-Once the trait is sealed, the compiler knows the complete set of subtypes and will warn us if a pattern matching expression is missing as case:
+This is a reasonable restriction in our `Visitor` example.
+Once the trait is sealed, the compiler knows the complete set of subtypes and will warn us if a pattern matching expression is missing a case:

 ~~~ scala
 scala> def missingCase(v: Visitor) =